 Aerobika* Oscillating Positive Expiratory Pressure Device

-The Aerobika* device helps to thin and loosen mucus, helping move it to the larger airways of your lungs, where it can be coughed out.
+The Aerobika* device can assist with opening weak or collapsed airways and can help to thin and loosen mucus, enabling it to move to the larger airways of your lungs, where it can be coughed out.

-After a COPD exacerbation (flare-up) your lungs may be weakened putting you at risk of another.
-Unfortunately, healthcare statistics have indicated that 1 in 5 patients hospitalized for a COPD flare-up require re-hospitalization within 30 days.1
+After a COPD exacerbation (flare-up), patient lungs may be weakened putting them at risk of another flare-up.
+According to Canadian data, 1 in 5 patients hospitalized for a COPD exacerbation require re-hospitalization within 30 days.2

-New study results show using the drug-free Aerobika* device within 30 days of a COPD flare-up significantly:
+Clinical evidence using the drug-free Aerobika* device within 30 days of a COPD flare-up has been shown to significantly:

-- Reduced the use of Oral corticosteroids and antibiotics2
+- Reduce the use of Oral corticosteroids and antibiotics2

 When you have COPD or Chronic Bronchitis, excess mucus can build-up in the lungs resulting in symptoms.
 As you exhale through the Aerobika* device, the airways are opened.
 As the airways open, vibrations help thin and loosen mucus which can then be expelled.